 Complexity is suddenly all around us in the business world.
 At least, we are recognising that complexity is now somehting that has to be understood as a key factor in service design.
 In the past we have not been very good at adapting management to deal with complexity.

 Services that contain complexity in their demands, or workflow, will require very different approaches to design than they would for a logical service.

-This is the ability to view the service and the organisation through the lens of systems thinking.
+This is the ability to view the service and the organisation wholistically.
 The characteristics of this are:

-The outcome is a new type of understanding from where Service Design can have far deeper impact.
-And it can successfully used to deal with complexity.
+The outcome is a new type of understanding and methodology where Service Design can have a far deeper impact.
+And it can successfully used to help managers to deal with complexity.

 The current mindset and skills that leaders are taught today, have been around for decades.
-They originated from the core of the industrial revolution, and the techniques developed to fight old wars.
+They originated from the core of the industrial revolution, and the techniques developed to fight battles.

-An increasing number of leaders sense a growing concern and dissatisfaction with today status quo, and they are looking around for something better.
+An increasing number of leaders sense a growing concern and dissatisfaction with todays approaches, and they are looking around for something better.

 The outcome of this approach, is the clarity that it brings.
 Enabling leaders to redefine those core aspects in their organisation that impact performance of the services and people.
 Enabling you to implement real impactive transformation that lasts.

 It has the makings of a new profession, on how to manage correctly...